tydickinson29/Fires/README.md

 Lake-Effect Snow, Sleet, Winter Storm, Winter Weather

-Possible indicators: Number of total reports (large amount of possibilities in NCEI Storm Database seen above), number of days with a report, fatalities, injuries, damages (adjusted to 2010), total snowfall, maximum one and two day snowfall, maximum wind magnitude.
+Possible indicators: Number of total reports (large amount of possibilities in NCEI Storm Database seen above), number of days with a report, fatalities, injuries, total snowfall, maximum one and two day snowfall, and maximum wind magnitude.

-Ice accumulations may also be useful indicators, if those measurements are available.

 ## Rainfalls